do6uk/dapnet_dau/README.md

 How does it work?

 dapnet_sock.py parses the output of multimon-ng ignoring messages with blacklisted ric.
 The messages are cleaned up and will be pushed to an unix_socket opened by the fake-core dapnet_dau.py.
+See rtl_multimon_sock.sh how to interact with multimon-ng.

 dapnet_dau.py is a fake-core and hopely behaves like the original DAPNET-core after you configured it in the script - there is no config-file.
 After starting at cli, it is opening a unix_socket to collect received messages from dapnet_sock.py and will open a tcp-socket to connect one local transmitter.